 To read this content please select one of the options below:

-Please note you do not have access to teaching notes, impact of the covid-19 pandemic on tourism operations and resilience: stakeholders’ perspective in sri lanka.
+Please note you do not have access to teaching notes, what innovations would enable tourism in sri lanka to re-build.

 Worldwide Hospitality and Tourism Themes